-If we make now a call to get the Blood Pressure data, we get the full detail, including the friendly health warning.
-It is important to note that there is no timestamp, because we did not provide one, the field being optional:
+If we now make a call to get the blood pressure data, we get the full detail, including the friendly health warning.
+It is important to note that there is no timestamp, because we did not provide one, the field being optional.

 {